-Also, subsequent to the year end, the Company announced that it intends to carry out another private placement financing to raise gross proceeds of \$80,000.
-The financing will consist of up to 1,600,000 units of the Company at a price of \$0.05 per unit.
-Each unit will consist of one common share and one whole non-transferable warrant.
-Each warrant will entitle the holder to purchase one additional common share of the Company at a price of \$0.075 per share for a period of twelve month following the closing date and at a price of \$0.085 per share for a period of twelve months following the first 12 months.
+In order to maintain its current operations, subsequent to the year end, in connection with a private placement, the Company issued 12,120,980 units at a price of \$0.10 per unit for gross proceeds of \$1,212,098.
+Each unit consists of one common share and one whole non-transferable warrant.
+Each warrant will entitle the holder to purchase one additional common share of the Company at a price of \$0.15 per share for a period of sixty months following the closing date.